openrocket/openrocket/README.md

 ## 💾 Installers

-Find the OpenRocket installers [here](https://openrocket.info/downloads.html)
+You can find the OpenRocket installers [here](https://openrocket.info/downloads.html).

 ## 📝 Release Notes